FlorenceHapgood/MakersBnB/README.md

 I want my listing to be available until I have confirmed the booking.
 So that I can have more options to choose from.
 ```

+## User manual:

+- Clone the repository and run "npm install".
+It might be necessary to install meteor.
+- To run, type meteor in the command line. and visit the described local host.

+## Created by:

+- Marianne Rachid
+- Florence Hapgood
+- Jon Urry
+- James Rodney

+## Technology Used

+- Meteor
+- React
+- Mongo
+- Chai
+- Enzyme
+- Chai-Enzyme
+- Sinon
+- HTML
+- CSS